 Kathryn M. Barber

-Recently, she completed her MFA in fiction from the University of North Carolina at Wilmington, where she now teaches in both the English and Creative Writing Departments.
+Kate completed her MFA in fiction from the University of North Carolina at Wilmington, where she now teaches in both the English and Creative Writing Departments.
 She is the Associate Editor of Ecotone, a literary magazine published bi-annually from the Creative Writing Department's Publishing Lab.
-Her stories and nonfiction have appeared in Palaver, Literary Orphans, Adelaide, and Steel Toe Review.
-An excerpt from her Mississippi State thesis-novel appeared in Cape Fear Review, and her most recent publication appeared in the Pinch this past fall.
+Her stories and nonfiction have appeared in venues such as The Pinch, Literary Orphans, Adelaide, and Steel Toe Review.
+An excerpt from her Mississippi State thesis-novel appeared in Cape Fear Review, and her most recent nonfiction publication was included in the introductory issue of Press Pause Press.